So, we like to know as much about your clients as possible. That way we can avoid having to decline any future claims through misrepresentation.

 Class 1 occupations are the lower risk occupations through to class 4, which are deemed to be a higher risk.

-The fifth occupation class is H01 and is applied to housepersons, students, retired and unemployed clients.
+The fifth occupation class is applied to housepersons, students, retired and unemployed clients.

 The occupation class is established when the policy is first set up.
 For current policies, your client is not required to tell us about any changes in occupation.
 However, some older policies do require your client to tell us about a change of occupation, so please check the individual policy terms and conditions.